mcharlesmorrison/cass_logger_dev/README.md

 # cass_logger_dev
- This is an open source codebase for developers to work with the Cass Logger.
+ Download functionality for developers to work with the Cass Logger.